 Confessions are heard after Saturday Vespers or by contacting Fr.
 Michael for an appointment Tuesdays-Fridays.
 Booklets to assist you in preparing for confession are available on the Parishioners’ table or by clicking: Preparing for Confession.

 The reason these services are called “Paraklesis” (Supplication) is because the faithful gather to supplicate the Theotokos to intercede on their behalf to her Son and our God for our salvation and for the relief of anything that burdens and ails us.
 Join us for the Paraklesis Services at St. George (7 AM) Monday, August 12 and (7 PM) Tuesday, August 13.

-As a reminder, you can still join the pilgrimage to the Holy Dormition Monastery to celebrate the Feast of the Dormition on Thursday, August 15 by visiting [PILGRIMAGE].
+PILGRIMAGE: Join the pilgrimage to the Holy Dormition Monastery to celebrate the Feast of the Dormition on Monday, August 15 by visiting [PILGRIMAGE].

 The Holy Scriptures tell us that when our Lord was dying on the Cross, He saw His mother and His disciple John and said to the Virgin Mary, “Woman, behold your son!” and to John, “Behold your mother!”
 (John 19:25-27).
 From that hour, the Apostle took care of the Theotokos in his own home.
 Along with the biblical reference in Acts 1:14 that confirms that the Virgin Mary was with the Holy Apostles on the day of Pentecost, the tradition of the Church holds that she remained in the home of the Apostle John in Jerusalem, continuing a ministry in word and deed. >>Read more

 Additional information can be found at: